yamautomate/ShellGPT/README.md

 ## Start-ChatGPTforPowerShell
 This function starts a ChatGPT-like conversation with the `gpt-3.5-turbo` model using PowerShell via OpenAIs "Chat Completion" API.

 It  prompts the user to continue an existing conversation or start a new one.
 If the user wants to continue an existing conversation, they must provide the full path to the prompt*.json file.
-If the user wants to start a new conversation, they must provide the instructor for ChatGPT.
+If the user wants to start a new conversation, they must provide the instructor ('System' prompt, to tell the model what it is) for the model.

 During the conversation, the user can enter their query for ChatGPT.
 If the user enters 'q' or 'quit', the conversation stops, and the user can export the current prompt for future use.
 The user can also choose to start a new conversation.